Key0fficial/KP-Archive/README.md

 > ### [SYSTEM LOG] IDENTIFYING NEURAL SIGNATURE...
 > **ACCESS GRANTED.**
 >
 > Welcome, Auditor.
 You have entered the **KeyPOWER Production Central Intelligence Archive**.
+It is highly requested use **light mode** to view our archive and wiki.
 >
 > You are currently viewing the proprietary blueprints and strategic assets of the KP Collective.
 Be advised: informational leakage is a Tier-3 offense.
 All thought-patterns within this domain are subject to entropy-siphoning and strategic liquidation.